broadinstitute/ImagingAMARETTO/README.md

 * The AMARETTO_EXAMPLE folder contains an example R script for a typical AMARETTO analysis.
 Please try!
 * [*Introduction to AMARETTO*](https://nbviewer.jupyter.org/github/gevaertlab/AMARETTO/blob/master/vignettes/amaretto.pdf) provides a comprehensive example of the AMARETTO workflow with detailed  explanations of each function.</br>
 * Detailed information on `AMARETTO` package functions can be obtained in the help files.
 For example, to view the help file for the function `AMARETTO` in a R session, use `?AMARETTO`.

+## Community-AMARETTO

+The goal of the Community-AMARETTO algorithm (Champion et al., EBioMedicine 2018) is to identify cell circuits and their drivers that are shared and distinct across biological systems.
+Specifically, Community-AMARETTO takes as input multiple regulatory networks inferred using the AMARETTO algorithm that are based on multi-omics and imaging data fusion.
+Next, Community-AMARETTO learns communities or subnetworks, in particular, regulatory modules comprising of cell circuits and their drivers, that are shared and distinct across multiple regulatory networks derived from multiple cohorts, diseases, or biological systems more generally, using the Girvan-Newman "edge betweenness community detection" algorithm (Girvan and Newman, Physical Review E. 2004).

 ## References